Contributing#

 Building the Documentation#

-If you make changes to the documentation, you can re-create the HTML pages using Sphinx.
-You can install it and a few other necessary packages with:
+If you make changes to the documentation, you can re-create the HTML pages using Sphinx:

 The generated files will be available in the directory build/sphinx/.